LuckyTiger/py_sensortag/README.md

 Base on this repo https://github.com/msaunby/ble-sensor-pi

-but strip all sensors but acc sensor
+Strip all sensors but keeps acc sensor

-and allow to change advertise period by change this code in sensortag.py
+And allow to change advertise period by change this code in sensortag.py

 `py
 tag.char_write_cmd(0x34,0xAA)
 `

+now the period is aboout 100ms

-change 0xAA to 0xFF will make the period shorter
+change 0xAA to 0xFF will make the period to 150ms

+change to 0x01 will make the period to 1000ms